UniverseDevel/ULO-Controller/README.md

 Full help file: [HELP_LIBRARY.md](HELP_LIBRARY.md)

-./ULOController.exe - show help information with all commands and arguments, this is your main go to place for basic usage (doubleclicking it from explorer will open GUI application)
+./ULOController.exe - show help information with all commands and arguments, this is your main go to place for basic usage (double-clicking it from explorer will open GUI application)

 Basic usage: